LambroConsulting/Debian/bootable_key/README.md

-# Make Debian bootable external device (with extra space for data 😃 )
+# Make Debian bootable external device (with extra space for data😃)

 ## USE AT YOUR OWN RISK
 ## AN INCORRECT USE CAN DESTROY YOUR SYSTEM AND DATA